Right to counsel: Australia

 In Australia, suspects and defendants have the right to have legal representation during investigation and trial.
+Those under investigation in general have the right to have an attorney present during questioning, but there are exceptions to this right.
 Australian law does not recognize a right to publicly-funded legal defense, but does recognize that in the absence of counsel the accused may not receive a fair trial as mandated by law.
-Only the states of Victoria and New South Wales have dedicated public defender systems.
+Only the states of New South Wales and Victoria have dedicated public defender systems.
 Courts have the power to stay proceedings when they determine there is a risk of unfair trial.
 The High Court of Australia ruled in Dietrich v The Queen that while indigent defendants are not entitled to legal defense as a guaranteed right, a judge should typically grant a request for an adjournment or stay in most serious criminal cases where a defendant is unrepresented, and should allow a trial where a defendant accused of a serious criminal offense is left unrepresented to proceed only in exceptional circumstances.

 Each state and territory of Australia has a Legal Aid Commission to provide legal services in criminal, civil, and family law matters to the indigent, but will only assist those who meet their threshold criteria, particularly with regard to income.
 Anyone accused of a Commonwealth crime, or crime falling within the jurisdiction of the federal government, has the right to ask a judge for counsel within two weeks of committal, and the judge may appoint a lawyer if convinced that the defendant cannot afford counsel.
 A network of community legal centres also exists to provide legal services free of charge to poor people who do not qualify for Legal Aid.
 Although they receive federal and state funding, they are independent non-profit organizations which rely on lawyers to staff them on a volunteer basis.
 Most cannot adequately keep up with demand and must turn some people away.
 Those who cannot obtain any kind of legal assistance may go unrepresented if they cannot pay for a lawyer.